whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/differential-gene-expression/examples/klim2019_tdp43kd/inputs/input_manifest.md

 ## Notes

-This manifest should be updated once the live scratch project path and staged scratch input paths are finalised for the actual CREATE validation run.
+This manifest should be updated once the scratch-local GTF path is finalised for the actual CREATE validation run.